-The applicant highlights that the appearance of "volunteer" maize in rotational fields following the maize crop from the previous year is rare under European conditions.
-Still, an evaluation of the occurrence of volunteer plants in the producing countries and suggested control strategies is important for a sustainability assessment.
-As stated by the Applicant (part 2.1, page 167): "Survival of maize is dependent upon temperature, seed moisture, genotype, husk protection and stage of development (....)Volunteers are killed by frost or easily controlled by current agronomic practices, including cultivation and the use of selective herbicides."
+An evaluation of the occurrence of volunteer plants in the producing countries and suggested control strategies is important for a sustainability assessment.
 Information about the occurrence of volunteers and which herbicides that will potentially be used for killing volunteers is required to evaluate potential health and environmental impacts of these.
 The Applicant should describe strategies to ensure co-existence with conventional and organic maize crops in the producing countries and minimize the likelihood for gene flow to wild relatives.